 If management has selected accounting policies, you apply them.
 If management hasn’t made a choice (for instance, depreciation method for a newly acquired asset category), ISRS 4410.A23 notes that you may assist management in determining appropriate policies, but the selection itself remains management’s decision.
 Document the discussion and the decision.

-The standard doesn't address this directly, but the IAASB's basis for conclusions on ISRS 4410 (Revised) acknowledges the overlap.
+A common source of confusion is where bookkeeping ends and compilation begins.
+The standard doesn’t address this directly, but the IAASB’s basis for conclusions on ISRS 4410 (Revised) acknowledges the overlap.
 In practice, many Dutch accounting firms perform both for the same client.
-ISRS 4410.A6 addresses this: when the practitioner is also involved in preparing the accounting records, the compilation engagement starts from the trial balance or equivalent summary, not from the underlying transactions.
+The distinction matters for the report.
+If you also process transactions and maintain the ledger, the information you receive “from management” is information you helped create.
+ISRS 4410.A6 addresses this.
+When the practitioner is also involved in preparing the accounting records, the compilation starts from the trial balance or equivalent summary, not from the underlying transactions.
 The bookkeeping is a separate service.
-The compilation takes the output of that service and applies a financial reporting framework to present it as financial statements.
+The compilation takes the output of that service and applies a financial reporting framework to present it as FS.

-For small entities under RJ 396 (which covers the majority of non-Big 4 compilation clients in the Netherlands), the disclosure requirements are reduced but not eliminated.
+For small entities under RJ 396 (which covers the majority of mid-tier compilation clients in the Netherlands), the disclosure requirements are reduced but not eliminated.
 RJ 396 still requires specific disclosures on accounting policies, fixed assets, long-term liabilities, off-balance sheet commitments, and related-party transactions.
-Missing a required disclosure in compiled statements is the single most common quality finding in compilations reviewed by the NBA.
+Missing a required disclosure in compiled FS is the single most common quality finding in compilations reviewed by the NBA.

 What happens when you spot something wrong